Webmecanik/mautic-gotowebinar-bundle/README.md

-# M5 port of MauticCitrixBundle

-Mautic GotoWebinar Plugin
+### Mautic GotoWebinar Plugin based on MauticCitrixBundle

+### Installation
+This plugin requires https://github.com/mautic/mautic/pull/12760 to be merged in order to function properly.

+You need to unpack this plugin into plugins/MauticCitrixBundle folder and run `php app/console mautic:plugins:reload` to register it.

+You do not need to reauthorize the plugin if you already have Citrix plugin installed.

+### Notes

-> Plugin reuses configuration keys provided by MauticCitrixBundle for simplicity
+Plugin reuses configuration keys provided by MauticCitrixBundle for simplicity Plugin implements only GotoWebinar API, not GotoMeeting or GotoTraining

-This is definitely not nice.
-It's just a port with minimal improvements.
-The only thing well improved is the API client